NucleusEngineering/serverless/.journey/tutorial.neos.md

 [![Cloud Run container life cycle and CPU throttling](https://cloud.google.com/static/run/docs/images/run-cpu-allocation.svg)](https://cloud.google.com/static/run/docs/images/run-cpu-allocation.svg)

-Deploy a new revision using the [Cloud Run section in the Google Cloud Console](https://console.cloud.google.com/run/deploy/europe-north1/jokes) and **enable Startup CPU boost**.
+Take a look at the deployment wizard for your service in the [Cloud Run section in the Google Cloud Console](https://console.cloud.google.com/run/deploy/europe-north1/jokes) and make sure **Startup CPU boost** is enabled.

 While you are in the Google Cloud Console, have a look at [the metrics section of your service](https://console.cloud.google.com/run/detail/europe-north1/jokes/metrics) and explore how the previously executed load test affected scaling.